watchakorn-18k/viewpos/README.md

-# iview
+# View Position

-## Display image, show mouse position and pixel values from web browser
+This document describes how to use a web browser and JavaScript to display images, show mouse positions, and pixel values.

-If you want to view the images, and want to know the mouse location and pixel values, you may install some image viewer(s).
-I am at the same boat.
-After some research, I found that there is no light-weighted image viewer which can show the pixel values at Linux platform up to my best knowledge.
-So I decide to write one by myself.
-It turns out web browser + Javascript are good enough to do this.
-Here is the Javascript based image viewer: [iview.html](https://yangcha.github.io/iview/iview.html)
+If you need to view images and want to know the mouse location and pixel values, there are several image viewer options available for installation.
+However, after researching, I found that there was no light-weighted image viewer that could show the pixel values on the Linux platform to the best of my knowledge.
+As a result, I decided to write my own.

+I found that using a web browser and JavaScript were sufficient to accomplish my goal.
+As a result, I created a JavaScript-based image viewer that can be accessed at the following link: [View Postion](https://github.com/watchakorn-18k/viewpos)

+The image viewer is simple to use and provides an efficient way to view images while also displaying mouse positions and pixel values.

+# Redesign : wk-18k